The Moselle Cycle Path

-- Relaxed hassle free cycling through the vineyards of Germany’s most famous wine growing region
+- Relaxed hassle-free cycling through Germany’s most famous vineyards

 - Wine tasting at one of the many small cellars en route

 - Explore the Roman City of Trier